rameshsinger/project-euler-js-solutions/README.md

 [Project Euler](https://projecteuler.net/archives) JS Solutions

 ## Getting Started
-  This is a js solutions for [Project Euler](https://projecteuler.net/archives) JS Solutions.check In that site
+  This is a js solutions for [Project Euler](https://projecteuler.net/archives).check In that site

 ## Usage example

-Just run js in browser console or in node
+Just run js in browser console or in node.
+I just added problem in top of the js

 ## Meta